 Definitions and Core Principles

 The presidential system is characterized by several key features: a clear separation of powers between the executive, legislative, and judicial branches; a president who serves as both head of state and head of government; and a fixed term of office for the president.
 The principle of checks and balances is central, with each branch having the power to limit the actions of the others.
-For example, the president can veto legislation passed by the congress, but the congress can override the veto with a supermajority vote.
+Take this: the president can veto legislation passed by the congress, but the congress can override the veto with a supermajority vote.

 Historical Context and Evolution